LounisElm/streamlit/README.md

 The app lets you search for movies and view personalized recommendations.
 Movie posters are displayed with a **Description** button for more info.

+The **À la une** section now keeps the same selection while you browse.
+Use the new **Rafraîchir** button to see another set of movies.

 If a `TMDB_API_KEY` environment variable is defined, the app now fetches a YouTube trailer for each movie when available.
 Links to the corresponding IMDb and TMDB pages are also displayed in the description panel.